mrochon/b2csamples/Policies/ForceAADwhenAvailable/README.md

 Could be extended to redirect users to other, non-AAD federated IdPs.

-The REST function used to determine the user's Home Realm (currently AAD only) is publicly accessible and referenced in the conf.json file
+The REST function used to determine the user's Home Realm (currently AAD only) is publicly accessible and referenced in the conf.json file.

+uses a separate REST TechnicalProfile to call AAD UserInfo endpoint to get user's email, which **may** not be returned in the defaults token.

 ## Deployment